google/ide-perf/README.md

 IDE Perf: Performance diagnostics for [IntelliJ Platform](https://www.jetbrains.com/opensource/idea/)
 ===
 This is a plugin for IntelliJ-based IDEs that gives real-time insight into the performance of the IDE itself.
 You can [install](https://plugins.jetbrains.com/plugin/15104-ide-perf) it from the JetBrains Plugin Repository, then see the [user guide](docs/user-guide.md) for usage instructions.
+Feel free to [file an issue](https://github.com/google/ide-perf/issues) if you find a bug or have a feature request.
 Note: this is not an officially supported Google product.

 Features
 ---
-* **Method tracing:** get call counts and overhead measurements in real time as the IDE is being used.
-You can trace most methods, including methods in the JDK.
-The tracing overhead is low, so high-traffic methods like `ProgressManager.checkCanceled` can be traced without issue.
-The tracer has both a method list view and a call tree view.
+* **Method tracer:** choose some methods, then get call counts and overhead measurements in real time as the IDE is being used.
+There is both a method list view and a call tree view.
 Tracing commands are auto-completed as you type.
+Tracing overhead is low (approx. 200 ns per call).

-* **Parameter tracing:** track how many times a method is called with a specific argument.
+* **Parameter tracer:** track how many times a method is called with a specific argument.
   For example, you can trace the first parameter of `JavaPsiFacade.findClass` to visualize class search queries.

-* **CachedValue tracing:** track `CachedValue` hit ratios in real time.
+* **CachedValue tracer:** track `CachedValue` hit ratios in real time.

-See the [user guide](docs/user-guide.md) for instructions on how to use each feature.

-Feel free to [file an issue](https://github.com/google/ide-perf/issues) if you find a bug or have a feature request.

 Here is a screenshot of the method tracer:

 ![screenshot](https://plugins.jetbrains.com/files/15104/screenshot_23378.png)

 Comparison to other tools
 ---
-IDE Perf does not replace other tools.
 A batch profiler such as YourKit is still the first tool you should reach for when diagnosing an unknown performance issue.
 However, IDE Perf is useful when you want to dig deeper into a specific issue.

 #### Advantages

 * IDE Perf displays data in real time.
-This is especially useful in user-interactive scenarios because you will notice patterns in the way the data changes in response to specific user actions.
+This is useful in user-interactive scenarios because you will notice patterns in the way the data changes in response to specific user actions.

 * Tracing is targeted at only a small set of methods that you care about.
 This leads to low tracing overhead, accurate time measurements, and low visual clutter when looking at the call tree.
-In contrast, the overhead of tracing in batch profilers is often prohibitively high.

-* IDE Perf is tailored specifically for IntelliJ, which means that it can surface IntelliJ-specific diagnostics.
-The `CachedValue` tracer is a good example of this.
+* IDE Perf can surface IntelliJ-specific diagnostics such as `CachedValue` statistics.

 #### Example use cases

-* Use the tracer to quickly answer the question, "how fast is the code I just wrote?"
+* Use the tracer to get call counts when CPU sampling is insufficient.
-  The tracing data updates in real time, so you can quickly cycle through a variety of user scenarios to see if any of them trigger high overhead.

-* Use the tracer to figure out _why_ a method has high overhead in a CPU sampling snapshot.
+* Use the tracer to accurately measure the effect of a performance optimization.
-  Is it invoked millions of times?
-Do particular method arguments lead to significantly higher overhead?

 * Use wildcard tracing to audit a new feature and look for unexpected overhead.
-  For example, if the feature happens to add code that runs on every key press in the editor, you will find out about it.

-* Use the tracer to accurately measure the effect of a performance optimization.
+* Given a user-reported performance bug, search for repro scenarios by tracing suspect methods and then monitoring the tracing data while trying out a variety of user interactions.

 Contributing